cubeparty/cubepartyinvite.github.io/README.md

 Create function based on knot.js, load it on html and push to effects with _enabled_ flag set true.
 Modify the control timeline to fit your needs.

-TBD more configuration options so that forking would not be needed.
+TBD more configuration options so that forking/stabbing would not be needed.
+CubeParty html file is the main configuration point for own products.
+Add you own scripts to be loaded and modify the createCubeParty function to include your own actions and timings.

 Have Fun.